-For some drugs, you or your doctor must get approval from Aetna Better Health of Ohio before you fill your prescription.
+For some drugs, you or your prescriber must get approval from Aetna Better Health of Ohio, based on specific rules, before you fill your prescription.
+This is called Prior Authorization (PA).
 If you don't get approval, Aetna Better Health of Ohio may not cover the drug.